Policies

 Security Screening: SEG reserves the right to implement security screening prior to entry into the Utah Mammoth Ice Center for any event including, but not limited to, Utah Mammoth open practices and other team events.

-Service Animals: While animals and pets are not permitted inside the Utah Mammoth Ice Center, trained service animals or those in training who assist guests with disabilities are welcome in all public areas.
 Service animals must be accompanied by their handler at all times and maintained on a leash unless it interferes with the animal’s work or the handler’s disability prevents its use.
 In such cases, the service animal must remain under the handler’s control through voice, signal, or other effective means.
-Guests are responsible for the care and supervision of their service animals, including cleaning up after them and for any damage they cause.
-The facility reserves the right to require the removal of any service animal that is not under control, disruptive, or poses a direct threat to the health or safety of others.

 Signs and Posters: Hand-held signs or posters (max 11”x17”) are allowed inside the Ice Center, unless otherwise specified by team, event, and/or facility management.
 Signs or posters should promote fan support or relate to an event and must not contain explicit, offensive, profane, or derogatory content.
 SEG reserves the right to remove any sign or poster for any reason.